DistributedComponents/verdi-chord/doc/FILES.md

   * use that ticks eventually happen, we have that from phase one
   * lots of admits, not all used
   * mergepoints: part of the argument, case analysis

+- `ChordCorrectness.v`: collection of all liveness lemmas
+   * top level theorem is the last theorem in file
+   * phases are in their own files
+   * request always effective: distinguish between timeouts